IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-mt/Provisioning-mt.md

 9. Click the **Enablement-L3** resource group.

-Before continuing, notice the 2 **Pricing plan** tiles.
+Notice the 2 **Pricing plan** tiles.
 Clients can choose either an on-demand or reserved pricing model.
 Learn more about the available pricing plans <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-mt_pricing" target="_blank">here</a>.
 It is important to understand that with the on-demand model resources are not preallocated.
-Delays may occur when requesting additional resources.
-With the reserved model, resources are preallocated and availability is guaranteed, but clients are charged for the resources even if they aren't used.
+Delays might occur when requesting extra resources.
+With the reserved model, resources are preallocated and availability is guaranteed.
+However, clients are charged for the resources even if they aren't used.

-10. Click the **Location** button.
+1. Click the **Location** button.

 At the time this click-thru demonstration was created, VMwaaS multitenant was only available in Dallas, Frankfurt, and Washington, DC.
 Refer to the product <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-tenant-plan-deploy" target="_blank">documentation</a> or the IBM Cloud Portal for the list of currently supported locations.